Financial-Times/engineering-progression/docs/documentation.md

 make website
 ```

 The local website will not have any API endpoints or competencies data unless you generate them manually.
-On CI and in production this is automated, but to build these parts of the site manually run the following once and then each time you make a data change:
+On CI and in production this is automated, but to build these parts of the site manually run the following once, and then each time you make a data change:

 ```sh
 CIRCLE_TAG=v1.0.0 make build-website-api build-website-data